404Shin/airfoil-noise-prediction/README.md

 ## Contribution and assistance

 This was a guided project using AI-assisted starter code.
 I ran the experiments in Colab, changed the network width, compared validation results, restored the selected model and performed final evaluation.
 AI assistance supported interpretation, documentation and repository packaging.
-The project demonstrates a completed experimental workflow; it is not presented as code independently written from scratch.

 Dataset attribution and its CC BY 4.0 terms are in [data/README.md](data/README.md).
 This project is not affiliated with NASA or Airbus.